openedx/open-edx-proposals/oeps/oep-0041-arch-async-server-event-messaging.rst

 overall service latency.
 In a situation where we are already running near capacity, a spike like this can be enough to trigger a cascade of failures.

+In addition to being expensive, this method of synchronizing data is extremely slow.
+A small update that could have happened in near real-time, may instead need to wait half a day or more until the next scheduled batch synchronization occurs.

 Reduce the need for Plugins
 ---------------------------